sony/nnabla/doc/python/command_line_interface.rst

 - By default, the following commands show a plot on your display using a backend rendering engine of matplotlib depending on your environment.
-  If you want to save a plot as an image or a vector data, use ``-o`` option to specifiy a file name where a plot is saved.
+  If you want to save a plot as an image or a vector data, use ``-o`` option to specify a file name where a plot is saved.

 MonitorSeries
 -------------